 Our mission is to inform, educate and entertain by providing a varied and interesting program of activities for our membership and the communities we serve.
 Our projects include educational programs and presentations by guest speakers and our members, public star parties, field observation of various astronomical events and trips to observatories and other space science venues.
 If you are as interested in Astronomy as we are, we hope you will join us at one of our star parties, meetings, or lectures.
-If you would like to become a member please click HERE
+Membership is open to anyone with an interest in astronomy; no equipment required.
+If you would like to become a member please click HERE.

 Next meeting Monday, July 12, 2021, 5:30-7:00 at the Clemson-Central Library.
 Note that this is the 2nd Monday in July because the Library is closed on the 1st Monday for Independence Day.

 February night skies are dominated by “The Winter Hexagon,” the large hexagon-shape formed by the stars (clockwise from top): Capella, Aldebaran, Rigel, Sirius, Procyon, and “the twins” Pollux and Castor, with Betelgeuse in the center (see February Sky Map).
 This month we will explore the constellations of the western-half of the hexagon: Auriga (the sheepherder), Taurus (the bull), Orion (the hunter), and Lepus (the Rabbit).
 (CLICK HERE FOR PRINTABLE COPY)